SoftwareArchitecture-SquadTiger/Team-B/BackendV2/Instructions.md

 # Kafka Setup

 ## Requirements
-- Docker and Docker Compose installed.
+- Docker installed (yes install the official version on their website, as well as the UI).
 - Please make sure that team A ports doesn't have any conflicts with the ports written in PORTS.md

 ## How to Run